What is neutering?

 Try to get to the vet around 20 minutes before the appointment to fill out any necessary paperwork.
 You will be asked to sign a consent form to verify that you consent to the anesthetic and are aware of the risks.

-Your cat will be given a light sedative, this will calm him down and make him relaxed and somewhat drowsy.
+The cat receives a light sedative to calm him down and make him relaxed and somewhat drowsy.

 Post surgery care:

 In most cases, your cat will be allowed to come home the same day.
 Your cat may be a little sore for a day or two after the operation.
 Keep an eye out for any signs of swelling or infection.